seanr/drupal-fixtures/README.md

     }

   }
 ```

 RUN FIXTURES
 ============
 Use drush to run the fixtures.
 The command is drush fixtures-all` and it currently imports users, nodes and menus.
-You can also run `drush fixtures-type --type=user or node or menu` to install only one.

 VALIDATE FIXTURES
 =================